-From our humble beginnings more than 45 years ago on a ranch near Grants Pass, Addictions Recovery Center has a long history of growing to meet the demand for drug and alcohol treatment in Southern Oregon.
+From our humble beginnings nearly 50 years ago on a ranch near Grants Pass, Oregon, Addictions Recovery Center has a long history of expanding to meet the need for comprehensive substance use disorder treatment and recovery support services in Southern Oregon.

-As the area’s population increased, leaders recognized a growing need for not only alcohol treatment, but also services for those struggling with other addiction problems.
-In 1986, the organization officially became Addictions Recovery Center and soon began shifting focus to fully embrace ARC’s function as a health service provider.
+As the area’s population increased, agency leadership recognized a growing need for not only alcohol treatment, but also services for those struggling with other addiction problems.
+In 1986, the organization officially became Addictions Recovery Center (ARC) and soon began shifting focus to fully embrace our function as a behavioral health service provider.